Northamptonshire Police, Fire and Crime Commissioner

 The Northamptonshire Police, Fire and Crime Commissioner (PFCC) is the elected official charged with overseeing Northamptonshire Police and the Northamptonshire Fire and Rescue Service and ensuring both, the police and the fire service are operating efficiently and effectively within the county of Northamptonshire.

+The current PFCC is Danielle Stone.
+A Labour and Co-operative candidate, she was elected in 2024.

-The current PFCC is Stephen Mold; he assumed office on 5 May 2016 as the Police and Crime Commissioner, before the role began to govern the fire service on 1 January 2019 and became formally known as the "Police, Fire and Crime Commissioner".
+The previous PFCC was Stephen Mold; he assumed office on 5 May 2016 as the Police and Crime Commissioner, before the role began to govern the fire service on 1 January 2019 and became formally known as the "Police, Fire and Crime Commissioner".

 Police force

 The PFCC is responsible for the totality of policing within Northamptonshire and holding the chief constable accountable for their actions.
 Northamptonshire Police remain responsible for the operational side of law enforcement within the county, whereas the commissioner is mainly responsible for the financial and political side.

 Police and crime plan

 Every term, the PFCC is to create a Police and Crime Plan which will outlay their plans for budgeting, strategy and performance monitoring for Northamptonshire Police.

-This term, Stephen Mold's primary goals laid out in his Police and Crime Plan, are but not limited to: